Arzhang-shz/multiobj-rl-uav/README.md

 ## Citation

-If you use this code, please cite the associated ["Machine Learning Techniques for UAV-assisted Networks"](https://theses.hal.science/tel-03889218/file/118554_SHAHBAZI_2022_archivage.pdf).
+If you use this code, please cite the associated [Machine Learning Techniques for UAV-assisted Networks](https://theses.hal.science/tel-03889218/file/118554_SHAHBAZI_2022_archivage.pdf).